rkdarst/sphinx-plausible/README.md

   `my.domain.org`.
 Can be a list which will be joined by commas.

 * `plausible_script` (default `https://plausible.io/js/script.js`):
-  The URL to the script to load If you want to use the "proxying the script" idea, download the script and put it in `html_static_path` and add the filename (relative to `html_static_path`) here instead of a URL.  (in the future we can automatically download and cache)
+  The URL to the script to load.
+If you want to use embed the script, download the script and put it in `html_static_path` and add the filename (relative to `html_static_path`) here instead of a URL.

 * `plausible_enabled` (default `True`): Should plausible be active?
   You might want to disable it on all you test deployments and so on,